 Another reason why you should study in Canada is that you can work as you study.
 As a student, you have the right to work up to 20 hours a week during school periods, an advantage that is a rarity in many countries.
 Most countries demand that you acquire a work permit before you earn an income.
 You can spend your time applying for jobs while balancing the pedagogy of the university.
 This is an excellent method to continue to live in Canada while diversifying your skill sets and developing professional competencies.

 Canada’s Citizenship and Immigration unit have modified the requirements for the Canadian student visa (study permit).
 This is because of Canada’s status as a major destination for international students.

 Research Oriented Academia

 Furthermore, all those technical developments shelter the complete nation as many various other present day, sophisticated top of the notch are almost accessible to every person.
-From Olympic-quality sporting activities resources to social auditorium and art museums, Canada provides massive opportunities for understanding and recreation
+Olympic-quality sports resources, social and cultural auditoriums, and art & history museums, Canada provides excellent opportunities to broaden ones horizon.

 You can bring your family!

 Let’s take a step back.
-We’ve gone way ahead, beyond your graduation and all the way to obtaining permanent residence.
-Here’s a perk and one of the main reasons to study in Canada right now: you can bring your spouse or common-law partner with you on an open work permit, and your kids, if you have them, will be able to go to one of Canada’s public elementary or secondary schools without needing their own study permit.
+We’ve gone above and beyond, from your graduation all the way to citizenship.
+In line with the country’s welcoming nature, you can now bring your better half and kids with you.
+Your spouse will enjoy an open work permit, and your kids will be able to go to some of Canada’s public elementary or secondary schools without needing their own study permit.